for Cold Climate Housing and much more

 When the ice is off the river, the divers are pulling up as many as 300 logs a day, creating interesting jobs for a small rural community in north western Quebec.

-Keywords: Cutting, Trees, Lumber, Alternative, Ecology, Wood
+Keywords: Cutting, Trees, Lumber, Ecology, Alternative, Wood

 Article 1295